 Senior Leadership Team (SLT)

-The senior leadership team consists of the college’s President, Vice Presidents, and the senior administrators who report directly to the President.
+SLT consists of the college’s President, Vice Presidents, and the senior administrators who report directly to the president.

 Semester weighted average

-Used to determine promotional status from term to term; refer to academic policies for details on calculating weighted averages.
+Used to determine promotional status from term to term; refer to Academic Regulations for details on calculating weighted averages.

 Small group tutorial

-Instruction that must occur in small group settings (usually 5 – 10 students) and in which individual students do not require access to equipment except where computer labs are used for standard packages, or where labs and workshops are used for convenience.
+Instruction that must occur in small group settings (usually five to 10 students) and in which individual students do not require access to equipment except where computer labs are used for standard packages, or where labs and workshops are used for convenience.

 A third party organization that pays any part of a student’s fees.